Unitarian Church of South Australia: Recent years

 The new Meeting House in suburban Norwood, South Australia, with an adjoining manse for the minister, was designed by architect Eric von Schramek in 1970.
 The stained glass windows and the organ from the old church were incorporated into the interior decoration of the new building.
 Weekly Sunday morning services are held at the Norwood Meeting House.

 The congregation removed "Christian" from the church's name in 1977.
 As of 2018, the congregation holds two services per week and engages in community outreach, particularly focused on social justice issues.
 At the 2021 census, there were 830 Unitarian Universalist adherents in Australia, of whom about one third reside in South Australia.

+In 1998 the artist John Dowie, a member of the congregation, donated a large oil painting to the church, which was hung behind the lecturne, later moved to another wall of the auditorium.